-Each asset class that the funds have exposure to has a benchmark market index against which the Manager measures performance.
+Each asset class that the funds invest into that has a Target Asset Allocation greater than zero has a benchmark market index against which the Manager measures performance.
 The table below shows these indices for each asset class that the funds can be invested in:

-ASSET CLASS BENCHMARKINDEX Cash S&P/NZX Bank Bills 90-Day Index Fixed interest S&P/NZX Investment Grade Corporate Bond Index Property & infrastructure S&P/NZX 50 Index Gross International equities MSCI World Index (50% hedged)
+ASSET CLASS BENCHMARKINDEX Cash S&P/NZX Bank Bills 90-Day Index Fixed interest S&P/NZX Investment Grade Corporate Bond Index Property & infrastructure S&P/NZX 50 Index Gross International equities MSCI World Index (50% hedged) Australasian equities S&P/NZX 50 Index Gross

 The benchmark market index for each of the funds is a composite benchmark.
 This is determined by using the benchmark market index for each asset class and combining the index returns based on each fund's Target Asset Allocation weighting to each asset class for the relevant period.

 See the SIPO for more information on benchmarks and Target Asset Allocation weightings.